aapichart/nvim0.5-lua/README.md

+# nvim 0.5+ with Lua
-# This is the boiler plate for config nvim 0.5+ with lua
+- This is the boiler plate for config nvim 0.5+ with lua
 #